Hydroxyapatite: Safety concerns

 The European Commission's Scientific Committee on Consumer Safety (SCCS) issued an official opinion in 2021, where it considered whether the nanomaterial hydroxyapatite was safe when used in leave-on and rinse-off dermal and oral cosmetic products, taking into account reasonably foreseeable exposure conditions.
 It stated:

+The European Commission's Scientific Committee on Consumer Safety (SCCS) reissued an updated opinion in 2023, where it cleared rod-shaped nano hydroxyapatite of concerns regarding genotoxicity, allowing consumer products to contain concentrations of nano hydroxyapatite as high as 10% for toothpastes and 0.465% for mouthwashes.
+However, it warns of needle-shaped nano hydroxyapatite and of inhalation in spray products.
+It stated:

+In July 2025, the Scientific Committee on Consumer Safety (SCCS) adopted its fourth opinion (Submission IV), concluding that nano‑hydroxyapatite is safe at concentrations up to 29.5 % in toothpaste and up to 10 % in mouthwash, under defined particle morphology constraints.

 Chromatography

-The mechanism of hydroxyapatite chromatography is complicated and has been described as "mixed-mode".
-It involves ionic interactions between positively charged groups on a biomolecule (often a protein) and the phosphate groups in hydroxyapatite, and metal chelation between hydroxyapatite calcium ions and negatively charged phosphate and/or carboxyl groups on the biomolecule.
-It may be difficult to predict the effectiveness of hydroxyapatite chromatography based on physical and chemical properties of the desired protein to be purified.
-For elution, a buffer with increasing phosphate and/or neutral salt concentration is typically used.
+Along with its medical applications, hydroxyapatite is also used in downstream applications under mixed-mode chromatography in polishing step.
+The ions present on the surface of hydroxyapatite make it an ideal candidate with unique selectivity, separation and purification of biomolecule mixtures.
+In mixed-mode chromatography, hydroxyapatite is used as the stationary phase in chromatography columns.

+The combined presence of calcium ions (C- sites) and phosphate sites (P-sites) provide metal affinity and ion exchange properties respectively.
+The C-sites on the surface of the resin undergo metal affinity interactions with phosphate or carboxyl groups present on the biomolecules.
+Concurrently, these positively charged C-sites tend to repel positively charged functional groups (e.g., amino groups) on biomolecules.
+P-sites undergo cationic exchange with positively charged functional groups on biomolecules.
+They exhibit electrostatic repulsion with negatively charged functional groups on biomolecules.
+For the elution of molecules buffer with high concentration of phosphate and sodium chloride is used.
+The nature of different charged ions on the surface of hydroxyapatite provides the framework for unique selectivity and binding of biomolecules, facilitating robust separation of biomolecules.

+Hydroxyapatite is available in different forms and in different sizes for the purpose of protein purification.
+The advantages of hydroxyapatite media are its high product stability and uniformity in various lots during its production.
+Generally, hydroxyapatite was used in the polishing step of monoclonal antibodies, isolation of endotoxin free plasmids, purification of enzymes and viral particles.

 Use in archaeology

 In archaeology, hydroxyapatite from human and animal remains can be analysed to reconstruct ancient diets, migrations and paleoclimate.
 The mineral fractions of bone and teeth act as a reservoir of trace elements, including carbon, oxygen and strontium.

 Stable isotope analysis of human and faunal hydroxyapatite can be used to indicate whether a diet was predominantly terrestrial or marine in nature (carbon, strontium); the geographical origin and migratory habits of an animal or human (oxygen, strontium) and to reconstruct past temperatures and climate shifts (oxygen).

 Post-depositional alteration of bone can contribute to the degradation of bone collagen, the protein required for stable isotope analysis.